pnavaro/Numkin2022/presentation/src/index.md

 - Single code to run on various CPUs and GPUs.
 Interactive:
 - No need for third-party visualisation software
-- Debugging and interactive REPL mode are efficient for development
+- Debugging and interactive REPL mode are convenient for development

 ---